 e) At least one person representing community interests and concerns, and who has no affiliation with the institution, and who has never been involved in animal use for research, teaching or testing (for larger committees, the appointment of two or more community representatives is generally more appropriate);

-f) Manager /supervisor of the Portfolio, Branch or Program's animal research facility ex-officio, voting member); and
+f) Manager /supervisor of the Research Centre, Branch or Program's animal research facility ex-officio, voting member); and

-g) A technician actively involved in animal care and/or use within the Portfolio, Branch, or Program.
+g) A technician actively involved in animal care and/or use within the Research Centre, Branch, or Program.
 In a small facility the technical staff position may be filled by the same person charged with managing/supervising the facility.

 h) The ACC coordinator (the institutional employee who provides support to the ACC).

 3.3 The senior administrator to whom the committee reports must not be a member of the ACC, but there can be a representative of the senior administration on the committee.